|

 1980 - 2005

-According to this Anna has been ranking 1., 3. and 4.
-Place.
 Before 1900 almost 10% of newborn girls in Norway was named Anna.

-Maria has the rank of 8., 5. and 1.
+Maria has the rank of 8., 5. and 1, while the name Eva was # 9, 1 and no.8.

-Eva was #.
-9, 1 and no.8.
 Very popular during the 1940’s, but not more than 70 – 80 get named Eva each year now.

 The same goes for Elisabeth which had top popularity in the 1970’s.

-Ester, or Esther, means ”Star” and was no. 4 on the popularity list from 1850 – 1920.
-During the latest years only 10 – 15 girls are named Ester each year.
+from 1850 – 1920.
+During the latest years only 10 – 15 girls in Norway are named

 Ruth used to be very popular.
-It was ranked no.3 in the first periode, and no.4 in the second.
-Today only 20 new Ruth’s comes every year.
+It was ranked no.3 in the first periode,

 The name means ”friendship” and is supposed to increase popularity in the coming years.